 \section{Summary}

 We examined with a PIC simulation the expansion of a pair cloud into an electron-proton plasma.
 Their large temperature implied that the electrons and positrons of the cloud expanded rapidly, which decreased the density of the cloud.
-A filamentation instability developed between the protons at rest and the positrons in the interval where the latter were still dense.
+A filamentation instability developed between the ambient plasma and the pair cloud in the interval where the latter was still dense.
 This instability expelled the protons from large areas, which were then filled with positrons.
-Magnetic fields grew only in those locations where protons and rapidly streaming positrons were present, which confined the magnetic field to small spatial intervals.
-The effect of the filamentation instability and the resulting magnetic field was to push the protons away from the regions with no protons.
+Magnetic fields grew only in those locations where protons and rapidly streaming jet particles were present, which confined the magnetic field to small spatial intervals.
+We observed in the simplified one-dimensional study that the filamentation instability drives an electric field.
+The effect of the electric field is to push protons away from the positron filament.
 The instability and the magnetic field it drives follows the protons and, hence, the filament grows in size.

 The largest filament grew along the reflecting boundary of our simulation and the magnetic field that swept the protons out became a stable magnetic piston.
 This filament was the largest one because the density of the cloud was largest close to the boundary and because it was aligned with the flow direction of the pair cloud.
 It had available the largest pool of directed flow energy, which is converted into magnetic energy by the filamentation instability.